 Understanding how 'Marine Heat Waves' may impact local fisheries

 The Cal Poly CCFRP team was recently awarded a grant to examine the impacts of major climatic events such marine heat waves on the fishery species we sample.
 Grad student Erin Johnston has come aboard to tackle this question.
-Stay tuned for results!
+Her preliminary results have found a strong relationship between oceanographic indices and abundance of a few key species.
+Stay tuned for more details!

 As part of the sampling protocol, CCFRP science crews (i.e., a technician and lots of students!) continually interact with commercial and recreational fishers across the state, resulting in stronger working relationships between scientists and local stakeholders.
 Future work will seek to explore how these interactions can influence the social aspects of conservation